Heritage rail vehicle standards

 RIS-3440-TOM – Operation of heritage trains

-This sets out requirements for managing the planning and operation of heritage train services on the GB mainline railway, including empty coaching stock and light engine movements.
+This document sets out requirements for managing the planning and operation of heritage train services on the GB mainline railway, including empty coaching stock and light engine movements.

 The operator – or Railway Undertaking – has a range of requirements to meet.
 These cover examination and documentation about the fitness to run, train preparation, fitness for duty of all relevant personnel, crewing arrangements, competence, the personnel in the driving cab, visibility, speed, station working and dispatch.